ZhenyingZhu/ToDoAndTracker/README.md

 - Date
 - content
-- takeaway ref list
+- event ref list
+- takeaway ref list: this is many-to-many relationship, because some takeaways can occur from multiple days, like the recurring ones.

 #### Takeaway

 The take away from a diary.
+The difference between it and a task is that this is not something to do, but something to think, like be focus.
 It can appear repeatly.

 Properties

-- text
-- Next Reminder Date: Every time hit this reminder, set the next reminder.
-- Diary ref.
+- Content
+- Diary ref: Next Reminder Date can be recorded it here.

 ### Security